 - The State of Hawai‘i will ONLY accept test results from TRUSTED TESTING AND TRAVEL PARTNERS.

-- All travelers are require a negative test result before their departure, in order to bypass the 14-day quarantine.
+- All travelers are required to have a negative test result before their departure, in order to bypass the 10-day quarantine.

 - NAAT tests, processed by a CLIA-certified laboratory are the only types of coronavirus tests currently approved for use in this program